 - Glow sticks

 - Comic books

-If you’re offering both candy and non-food items, keep them in separate containers to avoid contamination.
+Remember: If you’re offering both candy and nonfood items, keep them in separate containers to avoid contamination.

-Before October 31, be sure to place that teal pumpkin in a visible spot and print out a free sign to post on the door.
-You can even add your home address or street to the crowd-sourced fever map to let parents know your home is participating in the Teal Pumpkin Project.
+Place that teal pumpkin prominently on the porch and print out a free sign to post on your door.
+You can even add your home address or street to this crowd-sourced fever map to let parents know your home is participating.

 The TEAL PUMPKIN PROJECT® and the Teal Pumpkin Project® logo are registered trademarks of Food Allergy Research & Education (FARE).
 Photo credit: FARE